Skip to content

 Its application to websites is more recent, stemming from a series of court rulings beginning around 2020 that extended CIPA's language to digital communications.

-Critically, CIPA is not limited to California-based companies.
+Critically, CIPA is not limited to companies in California.
 It applies to any website that California residents can visit, which is effectively every website on the internet.

 CIPA at a glance